ClemGG/Dialogue-Node-System/README.md

 Future updates will include :

 1. Multiple StartNodes depending on certain in-game conditions
-2. Separation of DialogueNode into CharacterNode and RepliqueNode to reduce clutter
 3. Addition of BackgroundNode to add 2D textures as background and fade
 4. Ability to add and remove languages directly in the editor window